renpy/renpy/sphinx/source/screens.rst

 At the end of positioning, the :propref:`xoffset` and :propref:`yoffset` properties are applied as normal.

+If the child of the nearrect is a transform, the transform is given ``show`` and ``hide`` events.
+However, the position will change instantly.

 One use of nearrect is for dropdown menus::